ccwang002/cptac3-gbm-analysis/README.md

 # CPTAC3 data catalog

-Holds details about CPTAC3 data at GDC and in Ding Lab.
+Holds details about CPTAC3 data at GDC and results at DCC, as well as details about downloaded data

 ## Overview